JoshuaGottlieb/TinyTroupeSimulation/src/deliverable-03/README.md

 os.environ["TOGETHER_API_KEY"] = "YOUR_API_KEY"
 ```

-To set up the FastAPI server on localhost, at the root directory, execute the following command in terminal.
-It is necessary to execute the command from the root directory in order for relative imports to function properly:
+To set up the FastAPI server on localhost, at the project's root directory, execute the following command in a terminal.
+It is necessary to execute the command from the project's root directory in order for relative imports to function properly:

 ```